> Taxi Transfers : Main Itineraries

 Located approximately 200 kilometers from Bangkok, Kanchanaburi is considerably convenient to visit.
 This province is rich in history and natural attractions.
 Apart from the famous Death Railway built

-between Thailand and Burma during the World War II, there are some national parks worth visiting for those who love hiking and adventure.
+between Thailand and Birma during the World War II, there are some national parks worth visiting for those who love hiking and adventure.

 Despite its small size of 59 km2, Chalerm Rattanakosin National Park formerly known as the Tham Than Lot Forest Park is a so-called hidden gem.
 The number of wildlife, historical artifacts of